 3. Bait Traps

-One of the most effective ways to kill a cockroach is to use a premade, roach-specific, bait trap.
+If you want to know how to kill a cockroach in one the of the most effective ways, use a premade, roach-specific, bait trap.
 These traps often have entryways with bait in the middle.
 The cockroach enters, but can’t escape.
 Other types are filled with liquid bait that attracts the roach.
 The roach feeds on the bait, then dies later.
 Often, the cockroaches bring traces of the bait back to the nest, further spreading the impact of the bait trap.

 Bait traps should be placed in areas that cockroaches frequent, like the base of a wall, or beneath furniture.
 A good rule of thumb is, if you’ve seen a roach in that spot, it’s probably a good place for a trap.